madrilene/eleventy-i18n/README.md

 Minimal starter for localized content, using Eleventy's own Internationalization (I18n) plugin.

-In an article on my personal website, I describe the structure of the starter and the decisions behind it: https://www.lenesaile.com/en/blog/ (not yet published).
+In an article on my personal website, I describe the structure of the starter and the decisions behind it: https://www.lenesaile.com/en/blog/internationalization-with-eleventy-20-and-netlify/

 ## Preview